Applique Cushion. Try out three different methods of this traditional textile craft, then choose your favourite technique and make a cushion.

 Sewing machines are provided or you can bring your own if you prefer.
 Please bring the instruction manual, bobbins, all the accessories (presser feet), and check that you have your power cable/foot control.

 You should already be able to use a sewing machine confidently, be able to sew straight, even seams, and understand how to neaten raw edges.
-Or perhaps you've had a long break from sewing and would like a refresher, then this class is suitable for you too.

 There will be a break for lunch during the day.